Solvability of a class of fully nonlinear elliptic equations on tori: More general equations.

 Clearly, equation (\ref{eq:46}) is the more general equation we can consider within this class.
 However, by a reorder of the coordinates, we can study a simpler equation.
-Indeed, we assume that $\lvert I\rvert=k\ge 1$ and, using a diffeomorphism that reorders the coordinates, equation (\ref{eq:46}) is equivalent to the following: As we did in the previous sections, for the sake of simplicity, from now on, we will denote so that equation (\ref{eq:37}) can be rewritten as follows: Obviously, we can assume, up to rename $A$ and $B$, that $k\le n-k.$
+Indeed, we assume that $\lvert I\rvert=k\ge 1$ and, using a diffeomorphism that reorders the coordinates, equation (\ref{eq:46}) is equivalent to the following: